 The state of transboundary water governance

-Today, there are two global conventions that provide a basic framework for transboundary water governance: 1997 Convention on the Law of the Non-navigational Uses of International Watercourses (UN International Watercourses Convention) and the 1992 Convention on the Protection and Use of Transboundary Watercourses and International Lakes (UNECE Water Convention).
-The UNECE instrument has developed a broadly recognised practice based on the close cooperation of riparian countries and the Convention bodies.
-Yet, neither instruments offer more than a set of fundamental principles and basic procedural mechanisms to prevent or jointly resolve major transboundary water issues.

-In reality, most transboundary water management takes place through particular multi- or bilateral treaties, rather than the two global instruments.
+In reality, most transboundary water management takes place through particular multi- or bilateral treaties, rather than the two UN Water global conventions.
 In 2013 the Transboundary Freshwater Dispute Database counted around 250 proper basin or sub-basin agreements.
 While these cover less than 50% of the number of international river basins, such treaties apply to the most significant river basins, accounting for 70% of the world’s transboundary areas (42 million km2) and 80% of the people living in those regions (2.8 billion).

 The trend of the past 50 years shows that about 30 new treaties are signed every decade.
 However, often these multi- or bilateral agreements lack a comprehensive character and cover only selected aspects of river basin management.
 The geographical coverage of the treaties may also be inconsistent.
 E.g. a recent global survey concluded that only around one-third of multilateral basins have treaties signed by at least three states, only 11 basins have treaties that include all riparians and only about a quarter of all treaties cover the entire basin to which they apply.